 Before you run a short message search, consider the following regarding message-level conditions:

-To create a search using the short message search workflow:
+To create a short message search:

 There are five field types in short message search conditions: